Clean energy for a stable climate

 What is the Affordable Heat Act?

 This is a complex law passed in 2023 that sets Vermont on a course to cleaner heating, reducing our reliance on fossil fuel sources that contribute to climate change.
-It directs the Public Utilities Commission to design a program that would drive more investment in clean heating equipment and energy efficiency improvements for households and businesses.
+It directs the Public Utilities Commission (PUC) to design a program that would drive more investment in clean heating equipment and energy efficiency improvements for households and businesses.
 The program must direct a set amount of clean heat program benefits to low- and moderate-income Vermonters to ensure an equitable roll-out.
+Funding from requiring fuel dealers to earn or buy clean heat credits based on the amount of heating fuel sold would be used to help Vermonters transition to lower-cost, sustainable clean heat (weatherizing homes, installing cold-climate heat pumps, etc.).

 What’s next for the Affordable Heat Act?